-Although a great effort has been made to collect historical documents and reconstruct the extreme droughts and floods of almost last six centuries in the HRB, the methods used in this study to reconstruct the drought and flood grade series of historical periods has the following two limitations:
+Although a great effort has been made to collect historical documents and reconstruct the extreme droughts and floods of almost last six centuries in the HRB, the methods used in this study to reconstruct the historical drought and flood grade series has the following two limitations:

-First of all, the reconstruction method of the Atlas is to take the year as unit, combine the drought and flood disasters in spring, summer, and autumn within that year, and base the grading on the most severe disaster.
-When both droughts and floods occur in a given year, the disaster situation in summer is dominant.
-This definition is consistent with the climate in most of China, especially suitable for areas where rice is mainly grown (the HRB is dominated by rice cultivation) (Chen, 2020).
+First of all, the reconstruction method of the Atlas is to take the year as unit, combine the drought and flood disasters in spring, summer, and autumn within that year, and base the grading on the most severe disasters recorded.
+When both droughts and floods occur in a given year, the disaster situation in summer tends to be selected for our statistics.
+This definition is consistent with the climate in most of China, especially suitable for areas where rice is mainly grown (The HRB is dominated by rice cultivation) (Chen, 2020).
 However, droughts and floods are also frequent in the HRB in other seasons (Ding and Zheng, 2020), which result in the neglect of climate abnormality in other seasons.
-Meanwhile, not all drought and flood disasters in historical documents clearly indicate the time of occurrence (season, month, etc.), so it is easy to be misremembered that this disaster occurred in summer (Chen, 2020).
+Meanwhile, not all drought and flood disasters in historical documents clearly indicate the time of occurrence (season, month, etc.), so it is possible that certain extreme events in spring and autumn were, wrongly assigned as disasters occurring in summer (Chen, 2020).